ex-jedi/beginner-javascript-tutorials/README.md

 - <https://wesbos.com/javascript/05-events/event-listener>
 - You can attach event listeners to all elements, as well as the document and the window.
-- Takes two arguments.
-The event and a callback function.
+- Takes three arguments.
+The event, a callback function and an optional options object.

+  - `addEventListener(type, listener, options);`
   - A callback function is just a function one that will then be called at a later point in time.
     -The callback can be any type of function.
 Named, anonymous or arrow.